ejoerns/rauc/docs/reference.rst

 hierarchical separator.
 The name must be different from any slot class names.

-``path`` (required)
+``path=</repo/path>`` (required)
-  Full path to a directory to be used to store the artifacts.
+  Full path to a directory (on a shared partition) to be used to store the artifacts.
-  It must be mounted before starting RAUC.
+  The underlying shared partition must be mounted before starting RAUC.

 ``type`` (required)
   The type of this repository.